 WARNING: The valve is not a watertight seal!
-Always install the ultrasonic insert or the long blanking plug secured with the retaining pin, safety rings, and safety wire for a watertight seal.
+Always use the insert or blanking plug secured with the safety wire for a watertight seal.

 WARNING: The o-rings must be intact and well lubricated to make a watertight seal.

 WARNING: Always attach the safety wire to prevent the insert or blanking plug from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.